Data Processing Agreement

 THIS AGREEMENT is made

-(1) The Data Controller, a company or individual instructing Global Village Worker Ltd to provide the said individual or company with a Freelance Worker or Workers (“Controller”) and
+(1) The Data Controller, a company or individual instructring Global Village Worker Ltd to provide the said individual or company with a Freelance Worker or Workers , Expert Service or (“Controller”) and

 (1) The Data Controller from time to time engages the Data Processor to provide to the Data Controller the Services described in Schedule 1.

 (2) The provision of the Services by the Data Processor involves it in processing vetting the Personal Data described in the Job presentation form on behalf of the Data Controller.